MG Majestor vs Toyota Fortuner: Whose top trim offers better value?

 Boot space (L, all seats up)34329647

-On paper, the MG Majestor is the larger SUV in every measurable aspect.
-It is 251mm longer, 161mm wider and 41mm taller, which should translate to a more imposing road presence.
-It also sits on a 205mm longer wheelbase, and taken together, these bigger dimensions could result in better space, especially for passengers in the second and third rows.
+The MG Majestor is the larger SUV here in every measurable aspect.
+It is 251mm longer, 161mm wider and 41mm taller, and it sits on a 205mm longer wheelbase.
+Taken together, these larger dimensions could translate to more space, especially in the second and third rows.

-The Majestor also rolls on larger 19-inch wheels, an inch bigger than the Fortuner’s, though their performance on our roads is yet to be ascertained.
-It offers a claimed 810mm water-wading capacity, which is 110mm more than the Fortuner, and a larger 343-litre boot (all seats up), giving it a 47-litre advantage.
-The Fortuner claws back with just a small advantage in ground clearance, standing 6mm taller at 225mm, which may slightly benefit off-road usability.
+The Majestor also rides on larger 19-inch wheels, 1 inch bigger than the Fortuner’s.
+It offers a claimed 810mm water-wading capacity, which is 110mm more than the Fortuner’s, and a larger 343-litre boot (all seats up), giving it a 47-litre advantage.
+The Fortuner claws back with just a small advantage in ground clearance, standing 6mm taller at 225mm, which may benefit off-road usability.

 MG Majestor vs Toyota Fortuner: Features